We are here to help those who are in transition and may be facing additional challenges and stressors during the pandemic.

 There are several monetary, tax-free compensation benefits that many Veterans and transitioning service members may be eligible for.

 To find out more, go to VA.gov and search “Compensation” or go to VA’s Compensation page which explains these benefits, eligibility, and what you need to file a claim.

 Many states also offer some form of cash assistance, but it varies by state.
 Veterans and transitioning service members can check with their state Veterans affairs offices.
 You can easily access your state's VA website at www.va.gov/statedva.htm.

-Vocational Rehabilitation and Employment (VR&E) Chapter 31 Services have shifted from in-person counseling session to tele-counseling, allowing Veterans to meet with counselors virtually through VA Video Connect, accessible on any web-enabled device with a webcam and microphone.
+Veteran Readiness and Employment (VR&E) Chapter 31 Services have shifted from in-person counseling session to tele-counseling, allowing Veterans to meet with counselors virtually through VA Video Connect, accessible on any web-enabled device with a webcam and microphone.
 Tele-counseling is being provided as the recommended method for conducting initial evaluations, and for case management appointments to include job placement assistance and educational counseling.

 Eligible transitioning service members, and Veterans without a service-connected disability, can access the Personalized Career Planning & Guidance Program, also known as Chapter 36, through tele-counseling.
 Chapter 36 counseling will provide assistance deciding which civilian or military jobs you may be eligible for, assistance finding a training program or a job, and academic or adjustment counseling to help you manage any difficulties that may get in the way of securing employment or training.